hikawi/hide-and-seek/README.md

 1. Check if the game is over (time limit reached, or all hiders caught).
 If it is over, go to step 6.
 2. Tick the seeker.
 The seeker looks around itself, updates its internal state, and moves.
+3. Tick the game board.
+Check if the seeker overlaps _any_ hiders, if it does, the hider is caught.
+Update the game board accordingly.
-3. Tick the hiders.
-The hiders look around themselves, update their internal state, and move (if possible).
-The view of the hiders is _not_ updated yet with the seeker's new position.
+4. Tick the hiders.
+The _remaining_ hiders look around themselves, update their internal state, and move (if possible).
-4. The score and time is ticked.
+5. The score and time is ticked.
 Score gets deducted by 1 for each step.
 Time gets incremented by 1 for each step.
 If the time limit is reached, the game is over.
-5. Tick the game board.
-Update the _true_ view, with the actual positions of the agents.
-Check if the seeker caught any hiders, and update accordingly.
+For each hider the seeker caught in this _tick_, the score gets increased by `20`.
 6. Finished 1 state.
 Wait for next tick.

 The game board is displayed with the following characters: